tomarrell/talks/go-debugging/README.md

 We run most of our services inside Kubernetes, on AWS, after a period of migrating away from more primitive deployment methods.
-Some teams have included in their migation breaking up monolithic Ruby services into smaller Go microservices, we'll touch on why this decision was made in a bit.
+Some teams have included in their migration breaking up monolithic Ruby services into smaller Go microservices, we'll touch on why this decision was made in a bit.

 In our payments domain, we have a custom environment bootstrapper we call